You are here

 Introductory Workshop on Peacebuilding Dialogue

 On Friday, January 31st and Saturday, February 1st, the Center for Restorative Justice and Peacemaking will offer an introductory workshop on restorative dialogue at the Hope Methodist Church, 301 W Saint Marie Street, Duluth, MN.
 Cost is $100 regular; $50 student/unemployed.
+For details see our workshop flyer.

 The workshop includes a full introduction to the principles and practices of restorative justice, along with an overview of a facilitator's role, presence, and skill-set.
 Participants will experience both circle and conference dialogue models for situations of deep harm, and learn how these models can also be adapted to family and workplace settings.
 When healing and accountability weave together, people can speak and listen from the heart, be heard by others, and find a way to move forward in life.